As the professional body for all linguists, CIOL represents the language profession in all fields and sectors.

 Investigation and Conduct Procedures (formerly the Disciplinary Procedures)

-The above code underpins CIOL’s Investigation and Conduct Procedures - ICPs, introduced in October 2018 and replacing the Disciplinary Procedures 2013.
+The above code underpins CIOL’s Investigation and Conduct Procedures - ICPs, introduced in October 2018.
 If you believe a member or Chartered Linguist is in breach of the code please read the ICPs and then complete the eligibility form (accessible via the link to the Investigation and Conduct Procedures below).
 This will determine whether or not your complaint meets the threshold for the issue to be investigated.